minetest-mods/craftguide/README.md

 This crafting guide is a blue book named *"Crafting Guide"* or a wooden sign.

 This crafting guide features a **progressive mode**.
-The progressive mode is a Terraria-like system that only shows recipes you can craft from items in inventory.
+The progressive mode is a Terraria-like system that only shows recipes you can craft from items you ever had in your inventory.
+To enable it: `craftguide_progressive_mode = true` in `minetest.conf`.

-The progressive mode can be enabled with `craftguide_progressive_mode = true` in `minetest.conf`.
+`craftguide` is also integrated in `sfinv` (Minetest Game inventory).
+To enable it:

-`craftguide` is also integrated in `sfinv` (Minetest Game inventory) when you enable it with `craftguide_sfinv_only = true` in `minetest.conf`.
+`craftguide_sfinv_only = true` in `minetest.conf`.

 Use the command `/craft` to show the recipe(s) of the pointed node.